New York Daily News: Printing facilities

 In 1993, the Daily News consolidated its printing facilities near Liberty State Park in Jersey City, New Jersey.
 In 2009, the paper spent $150 million on printing presses as part of its change to full-color photographs.
 In 2011, the company spent $100 million to buy three new presses, using a $41.7 million Urban Transit Hub Tax Credit from the State of New Jersey.

-In 2022, the company plans to close its Jersey City printing plant and outsource its printing operations to North Jersey Media Group.
+In 2022, the company closed its Jersey City printing plant and outsource its printing operations to North Jersey Media Group.

 Pulitzer Prizes

 The Daily News has won eleven Pulitzer Prizes.
 In 1998, Daily News columnist Mike McAlary won the Pulitzer Prize for Commentary for his multi-part series of columns (published in 1997) on Abner Louima, who was sodomized and tortured by New York City police officers.

 In 2007, the News editorial board, which comprised Arthur Browne, Beverly Weintraub, and Heidi Evans, won the Pulitzer Prize for Editorial Writing for a series of thirteen editorials, published over five months, that detailed how more than 12,000 rescue workers who responded after the September 11 attacks had become ill from toxins in the air.
 The Pulitzer citation said that the award was given to the paper "for its compassionate and compelling editorials on behalf of Ground Zero workers, whose health problems were neglected by the city and the nation."

 In 2017, the Daily News was awarded the Pulitzer Prize for Public Service in collaboration with non-profit ProPublica "for uncovering, primarily through the work of reporter Sarah Ryley, widespread abuse of eviction rules by the police to oust hundreds of people, most of them poor minorities."